Ford Foundation Center for Social Justice: Atrium commentary

 The atrium was also the subject of acclaim and inspired the inclusion of indoor gardens in other buildings citywide.
 Goldberger called the atrium "one of the city's most spectacular interior spaces", and Barnett called it a gift to the city.
 Vincent Scully characterized the structure as having a "military scale" with a "sultanic inner garden".
 A critic wrote for Artforum that Roche and Dinkeloo had "pioneered the use of private space as a public amenity".
 Olga Gueft wrote for Interiors magazine that the atrium's terrain and pathways were interesting to explore, and Huxtable characterized it as "probably one of the most romantic environments ever devised by corporate man".
 The Baltimore Sun wrote in 1984 that the Ford Foundation Building had been Manhattan's first "atrium building".
 In the years after the building was finished, planted atriums became commonplace additions in late-20th-century office and hotel buildings.

+Some publications characterized the atrium as pragmatic because it provided fresh air to the offices.

 Some publications, such as the first edition of the American Institute of Architects' (AIA) Guide to New York City and Interiors magazine, characterized the atrium as pragmatic because it provided fresh air to the offices.
 A writer in the British magazine Country Life said that the atrium probably inspired enthusiasm for the headquarters' opening because it was one of the relatively few areas of greenery in Midtown Manhattan, and The Baltimore Sun called the atrium "Eden in Manhattan".
 Muschamp wrote that the atrium was unwelcoming compared to the contemporary Paley Park in Midtown, and the critic Emily Genauer said that she felt "an oppressive and breathless sense of enclosure in a mammoth terrarium", saying its design could be domineering toward employees who had to see it every day.

 Awards

 The design won several architectural accolades as well.
 In 1968, the Ford Foundation Building and Paley Park shared an Albert S. Bard Civic Award, distributed to structures that exhibited "excellence in architecture and urban design".
 The same year, the local civic group Fifth Avenue Association gave the Ford Foundation Building and the Whitney Museum's Madison Avenue building a "Wish You Were Here" urban-design award.
 The building also won the AIA Twenty-five Year Award in 1995.
-A year before the building became a city landmark in 1997, the architect Robert A. M. Stern described the Ford Foundation Building as one of his favorites out of a list of 35 structures that he thought should have city landmark status.
+A year before the building became a city landmark in 1997, the architect Robert A. M. Stern described the Ford Foundation Building as one of his favorites, out of 35 structures that he thought should have city landmark status.